Which President Is On The Us Nickel

 Wartime Modifications and the "War Nickel"

 During World War II, the composition of the Jefferson nickel was temporarily changed to conserve nickel for military use.
 From 1942 to 1945, the nickel was made from a composition of 56% copper, 35% silver, and 9% manganese.
-These "war nickels" are easily identifiable by the large mintmark located above Monticello on the reverse.
+Which means these "war nickels" are easily identifiable by the large mintmark located above Monticello on the reverse.
 The change in composition was a practical response to the demands of wartime, but it also served as a reminder of the sacrifices that Americans were making to defend their freedom and democracy.

 Design Changes and Modern Interpretations

 Over the years, the Jefferson nickel has undergone several design changes.
+These nickels featured different reverse designs each year, depicting various aspects of the expedition and the American West.
 In 2003, the Mint introduced a new series of nickels called the "Westward Journey" series, commemorating the bicentennial of the Louisiana Purchase and the Lewis and Clark Expedition.
-These nickels featured different reverse designs each year, depicting various aspects of the expedition and the American West.
 In 2006, the Mint introduced a new obverse design featuring a more contemporary portrait of Jefferson, as well as a new reverse design depicting Monticello from a different perspective.
 These design changes were intended to refresh the look of the nickel and to celebrate the rich history and diversity of the United States.

 Trends and Latest Developments: The Continuing Evolution of the Jefferson Nickel